maciej-or/hikvision_next/README.md

 - NVR Input Triggers

 **NOTE**
 Events must be set to alert the surveillance center in Linkage Action for HA to be notified.
 An attribute on the event switch shows if this is set.

 ## Preview

+### Integration card
 ![Integration card](/assets/card.jpg "Integration card")

+### IP Camera device view
 ![IP Camera](/assets/ipcam.jpg "IP Camera device view")

+### NVR device view
 ![NVR](/assets/nvr.jpg "NVR device view")

 The scope supported features depends on device model, setup and firmware version.